About this privacy notice

 How to contact us

-If you have any questions, concerns or just want some more information about our privacy management, drop us a line at email@example.com.
+If you have any questions, concerns or just want some more information about our privacy management, please email us at firstname.lastname@example.org.